 Education is constantly changing.
 Educationists are constantly exploring methods to make learning fun, engaging and interesting for children.
 One of the foremost methods of learning, that has been shown to be effective both inside the classroom and beyond, is interactive learning.

 Interactive learning is a hands-on, real-world approach to education.
-It is a process of comprehension and understanding; of application and knowledge that requires the student to not just consume but engage with the lesson.
+It is a process of comprehension and understanding of application and knowledge that requires the student to not just consume but engage with the lesson.
 Interactive learning incorporates course material with technology to give the child an unparalleled learning experience.
+Here's how it helps children learn better.

 According to Eric Mazur, Balkanski Professor of Physics and Applied Physics at the Harvard School of Engineering and Applied Sciences, interactive learning teaches children how to collaborate and work successfully in groups, an indispensable skill as workplaces become more team-based in structure.